Engineering Note

 Introduction

-Most systems don’t break because of a single large spike.
-They fail when multiple small inefficiencies combine under pressure.
-What works at low traffic often collapses under load due to unbounded requests, tight coupling, and lack of failure handling.
+Most systems do not break because of one large spike.
+They usually fail when multiple small inefficiencies combine under pressure.
+What works at low traffic can collapse under load because of unbounded requests, tight coupling, slow dependencies, and weak failure handling.

-Designing systems that hold under load is less about scaling up infrastructure and more about controlling how work flows through the system.
+Designing systems that hold under load is less about blindly scaling infrastructure and more about controlling how work flows through the system.
+A reliable system protects its resources before overload turns into failure.

 The Problem